lfex/lric/README.md

     undefined))
 ```

 That's the complete Riak object; how do we get the value?
-Simple call
+Simply call
 the appropriate object function:

 ```cl